tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 Because this is a problem that people developing software have been faced with for a long time there are now some excellent tools for dealing with it.
 The solution is to use a version control system.
 Here we will use Git, one of the most popular version control systems, to keep track of our work.
+In its most basic form you can think of Git as a tool for providing you with an infinite undo-button.

 First time configuration of Git